-New checkout solution
+New checkout solution included in the PayPal Commerce Platform

-Our new checkout solution consists of:
+The PayPal Commerce Platform includes our new checkout solution.
+The checkout solution consists of:

-- Our dedicated bundled checkout capability in your online checkout/platform to enable a buyer with or without an account to send a payment to your account; andbundled checkout capability in your online checkout/platform to enable a buyer with or without an account to send a payment to your account; and - Our supporting Fraud Tool.
+- our dedicated bundled checkout capability in your online checkout/platform to enable a buyer with or without an account to send a payment to your account; and - Fraud Protection.

-We may offer you all, any part or any combination of parts of the new checkout solution as our new checkout solution service.
-If we offer you the new checkout solution and you choose to use it, in addition to this user agreement, you agree to the following further terms relating to the following capabilities:
+We may offer you all, any part or any combination of parts of the checkout solution.
+If we offer you the checkout solution and you choose to use it, in addition to this user agreement, you agree to the following further terms relating to the following capabilities:

-- the PayPal Alternative Payment Methods Agreement, when you use our APM functionality as part of the new checkout solution; and - the PayPal Online Card Payment Services Agreement, when you use: - our Advanced Credit and Debit Card Payments service as part of the new checkout solution bundle; and - our Fraud Protection as part of the new checkout solution.
+- the PayPal Alternative Payment Methods Agreement, when you use our APM functionality as part of the checkout solution; and - the PayPal Online Card Payment Services Agreement, when you use: - our Advanced Credit and Debit Card Payments as part of the checkout solution bundle; and - \circ $\,$ Fraud Protection as part of the checkout solution.

-Our Fees for using the new checkout solution apply.
+Our Fees for using the checkout solution apply.